 Partners, Husbands, Birth Supporters

-If this new wee one isn’t your first child, are you planning on having your older child at home with you while you labor and give birth?
+If this new wee one isn’t your first child, are you planning on having your older child at home with you while you labor?
 Yes?
 Then I would absolutely recommend having a person who attends just to them.
 This person could be an aunt, or grandpa, or close friend….anyone who is comfortable with birth and who can convey that comfort to your kiddo.
-I have attended a few births where a doula was hired solely for the benefit of the older child/children, so that they may have someone experienced there to answer any questions they might have, as well as support them in the experience.
+I have attended a few births where a doula was hired solely for the benefit of the older child/children, so that they may have someone experienced there to support them and answer any questions they might have.
 Doula, family, or friend…..it’s a super good idea to have someone there just for the sibling/s.